0,00 USD

 Achievements and Recognition

-Over the years, B.I.C has garnered numerous awards and accolades for his contributions to Haitian music.
-His work has been recognized for its artistic brilliance and its role in shaping public discourse in Haiti.
+Over the years, B.I.C. has garnered numerous awards and accolades for his contributions to Haitian music.
+His work has been recognized for its artistic brilliance and its significant contribution to shaping public discourse in Haiti.
 He has performed on international stages, collaborated with prominent artists, and consistently advocated for preserving the Haitian Creole language through music.

 Legacy and Influence